p-jack/xss-whitelist/README.md

 // You can also allow additional protocols if needed:
 XSSWhitelist.addProtocol("sftp:")

-// add custom validation rules to an attribute XSSWhitelist.addHandler("data-foo",
+// Add custom validation rules to an attribute:
+XSSWhitelist.addHandler("data-foo",
 (tag:string, attr:string, value?:string) => {
   if (tag !== "div") {